 Variations: Add chicken Liver

-Serve sisig straight from the pan then top with more raw onions and raw egg to make it extra creamy (residual heat will cook the egg, don't worry!)
+Serve this pork sisig dish straight from the pan then top with more raw onions and raw egg to make it extra creamy (residual heat will cook the egg, don't worry!)

 You can also transfer to a hot sizzling platter if available.
 I cooked mine on a cast iron skillet which also serves as a serving plate.
 It retained the heat much longer compared to a regular stainless pan.

-Serve with rice or enjoy on its own paired with beer or any of your favorite ice-cold drinks.
+Serve with rice or enjoy on its own paired with your favorite ice-cold drinks.

 Storage and Shelf-life

-Leftovers can last in the fridge for up to 3 to 4 days stored in an air-tight container.
-To further extend the shelf life, freeze in an airtight container or heavy-duty freezer bags.
+Leftovers can last in the fridge for up to 3 to 4 days and are stored in an air-tight container.
+To further extend the shelf life, freeze in an airtight container or heavy-duty freezer bag.
 Thaw before reheating on the stove or microwave.

 To re-heat sisig, place in a pan and reheat over medium heat.
 Add raw onions just before serving to freshen up the flavor.

-This is not a traditional sisig from Pampanga or Lucia Cunanan's "sisigan" but the flavors and textures were all inspired by it.
+This is not a traditional sisig from Angeles City, Pampanga, or Lucia Cunanan's / Aling Lucing's "sisigan" but the flavors and textures were all inspired by it.
 This recipe strips down the ingredients and techniques just enough to make it the simplest sisig recipe you'll ever make.
 Enjoy and happy eating!

 Watch the video on how to Make Pork Belly Sisig